 Everyone wants to have a lean midsection, but the majority of people will never have one.
-The key to getting abs is to remove the layer of fat that’s covering up those muscles.
+It’s not your genetics that are to blame.
+Nearly everyone has the potential to have visible abs.
+To understand why, a little common sense is all you need.
+Every human has abdominal muscles, and then a layer of fat over them.
+The key to getting six pack abs is to remove that layer of fat that’s covering up those muscles.
 So how do you do this?

 The Key to Finally Seeing Your Abs